typhoon-php/typed-map/docs/reflection.md

 ## Native reflection adapters

-All `*Reflection` classes have a `native()` method that can be used to obtain native PHP reflection adapters.
-These adapters do not trigger autoloading except for most of the operations.
+All `*Reflection` classes have a `toNativeReflection()` method that can be used to obtain native PHP reflection adapters.
+These adapters do not trigger autoloading for most of the operations.
 See [native_reflection_compatibility.md](native_reflection_compatibility.md) for details.

 ```php